 One of the easiest places to find healthy bargains is Amazon, which has has plenty of affordable healthy food options, especially if you use their “Subscribe and Save,” program, which knocks an additional 15% off the price when you sign up for 5 or more subscriptions.

 You can always cancel if you don’t want to buy the product again.
 It can take a little planning, but finding 5 good Subscribe and Save options isn’t too hard, and on the months you don’t need all 5, you can just skip the delivery.

 Always shop around.
-My local natural foods coop has many items that go on sale for less than Amazon prices, and when possible I like to support local business.
-But then there are things I can get from Amazon that I either can’t get in my town or would cost much more to buy locally.
+My local natural foods coop has many items that go on sale for less than Amazon prices, and when possible I like to support local businesses.
+But then there are things I can get from Amazon that I either can’t get in my town or would cost a lot more to buy locally.